wrtnlabs/autobe-examples/deepseek/deepseek-v3.1-terminus-exacto/todo/docs/ERD.md

 ### `todo_app_configurations`

-System-wide application configuration settings for the Todo application.
+System-wide configuration settings for the Todo application.

-Stores key-value pairs for various application settings that can be modified by system administrators.
-Configuration changes are tracked with timestamps for audit purposes.
+Stores key-value pairs that control application behavior, feature flags, and system parameters.
+These settings are managed by administrators and affect the entire application instance.

+Configuration values can include feature toggles, default settings, performance parameters, and business rules.
+Each configuration item has a unique key and can store various data types as string values that are parsed by the application.

+The table supports documentation of each configuration item through the description field, helping administrators understand the purpose and impact of each setting.
+Changes to configuration values are tracked through temporal fields for audit purposes.

+Configuration settings are loaded at application startup and cached for performance.
+Changes may require application restart or specific refresh mechanisms to take effect.

 Properties as follows:

 - `id`: Primary Key.
-- `config_key`
+- `key`
-  > Unique identifier for the configuration setting.
-Used to reference
+  > Unique configuration key identifier.
+Used to reference the configuration
+  > setting in application code.
+Must follow naming conventions and be unique
+  > across all configuration items.
+- `value`
+  > Configuration value stored as string.
+The application parses this value
+  > according to the expected data type (boolean, number, string, JSON,
+  > etc.).
+- `description`
+  > Human-readable description explaining the purpose, usage, and impact of
-  > specific configuration values throughout the application.
+  > this configuration setting.
+Helps administrators understand what the
-- `config_value`
-  > The value associated with the configuration key.
-Stores configuration
-  > data in string format that can be parsed based on the data_type field.
+  > setting controls.
 - `data_type`
-  > The data type of the configuration value (e.g., 'string', 'boolean',
+  > Expected data type for the value field.
+Valid values: 'boolean',
-  > 'number', 'json').
-Used for proper parsing and validation of
+  > 'number', 'string', 'json', 'array'.
+Helps with validation and proper
-  > configuration values.
+  > parsing.
-- `description`
-  > Human-readable description of what this configuration setting controls
-  > and how it affects application behavior.
-- `status`
+- `category`
-  > Current status of the configuration setting (e.g., 'active', 'disabled',
-  > 'deprecated').
-Controls whether the setting is currently in effect.
+  > Configuration category for organizational purposes.
+Examples:
+  > 'feature-flags', 'performance', 'security', 'ui', 'business-rules'.
-- `created_at`: Timestamp when the configuration setting was first created.
+- `created_at`: Timestamp when the configuration item was first created.
-- `updated_at`: Timestamp when the configuration setting was last modified.
+- `updated_at`: Timestamp when the configuration item was last modified.

 ## Actors